alextd79/alextd79/README.md

 ### Hi folks! 👋

-My name is Alex, a fullstack developer with a passion.
+I'm a fullstack developer with a passion.
 <br />
 Here are the skills I'm specialized in the most: